Don’t you dare say “you’re a peach” to me today! LOLOLOL. Why, I’m pretty sure I’d take that as a sincere knock!

 Charlotte nodded heartily and gripped her hands behind her back as she approached the microphone.
 “Hmm … yes, I hear you Elyse.
 I can call you Elyse, right? … Yes, well, your funding will be restored, I promise.
 We have a plan as to how to fund the statue.
 Not to worry, but I appreciate the question.
 NEXT?”

-Elyse cowered from the front of the crowd as our dear tourism head WANDA (who I understand had a little one-on-one time with the mayor just the day before) elbowed her way to the fore.
+Elyse cowered from the front of the crowd as our dear tourism head WANDA (who I understand had a little one-on-one time with the mayor just the day before) stepped to the front of the stage.
 She seemed to find forming words to be a challenge.

 The blood drained from her face as she spoke.
 “So … how are we, I mean, not that I’m not on board or anything Madam Mayor … I mean, I guess I just need to process … I mean, this changes a LOT.”

 Charlotte winked in her direction.
-“We’ll be fine, Ms. Moreno.
+“We’ll be fine, Mrs. Moreno.
 We need to take some risks!
 WHO ELSE?”

 “Do we even know who killed this man?”